Back to blog

 A useful prioritization rule is simple: if the feature cannot be tested with a small player group, instrumented with a measurable outcome, and explained to the design team, it probably belongs after the MVP.
 If the game promise depends on it, build a narrow prototype first and treat it as the highest-risk discovery work.

-AI Game MVP Ideas by Product Type
+AI Game MVP Ideas By Product Type

 Different games need different AI entry points.
 A few practical MVP patterns are worth considering.

 • Casual mobile game: adaptive difficulty, personalized level ordering, churn-risk nudges, and AI-assisted level testing.
+Plan this alongside mobile app development decisions because device performance, analytics, and release cadence affect the AI loop.

 • Narrative game: controlled character dialogue, quest hinting, lore retrieval, and writer-assist tools rather than unrestricted free chat.